AdityaKulshrestha/AI-Course-Creator/README.md

 # AI-Course-Creater-
-Create your AI course on any topic in seconds
+Create your own AI course on any topic in seconds